MatthewPierson/PyBoot/README.md

   -a, --bootargs 		Custom boot-args, will prompt user to enter, don't enter a value upon running PyBoot (Default is '-v') -c, --credits 		Show credits
   -v, --version 		List the version of PyBoot
+  --debug           Add 'serial=3' to boot-args to enable the usage of serial cables for debugging --amfi            Apply AMFI patches to kernel

 ```